 Conclusion: Which Wood Stove is Right for Me?

-As you can see, choosing a woodstove is a very personal affair.
+You will understand that choosing a wood stove is a very personal matter.
 Some tracks however:

 - If your goal is purely economical, the log burner will be the best option.